-Chamber Music: Students with a pre-formed group should complete this form:
+Chamber Music: Students with a pre-formed group in chamber music or the fall semester of contemporary music ensemble should complete this form: https://blair.vanderbilt.edu/pdfs/18-19-chamber-music-enrollment.pdf.

-https://blair.vanderbilt.edu/pdfs/18-19-chamber-music-enrollment.pdf.
 Students who need to be placed in a group should register for the appropriate instrument section of MUSE 2210.
 Chamber music must be determined no later than the 14th day of classes for credit to be earned.
-A student who registers for a chamber music ensemble for zero credit may convert that ensemble to credit-based enrollment if the request comes before the end of the withdrawal period at mid-semester; students must fill out a course enrollment form to drop the zero-credit section and add the for-credit section and must obtain the necessary signatures.
+A student who registers for a chamber music ensemble for zero credit may convert that ensemble to credit-based enrollment if the request comes before the end of the withdrawal period at midsemester; students must fill out a course enrollment form to drop the zero-credit section and add the for-credit section and must obtain the necessary signatures.